 Our micro-credentials will help students improve their career prospects, and maintain currency in their field.

-- Good understanding of written and spoken English and with access to some
+- A good understanding of written and spoken English

 In order to successfully complete your online studies you must have access to a device with a reliable internet connection to access APTC’s learning management system ‘My Village’.

 As the content includes audio, using a headset is recommended but not essential.